 In this case, there is a short circuit between pins 3 and 13 on the left side of the cable, and missing connections on the right side.
 The difference list indicates missing connections (opens) with a "-" highlighted in yellow, and extra connections (shorts) with a "+" highlighted in red.

-CableEye automatically detects diodes embedded in a cable when you test or learn a new cable.
+CableEye testers automatically detect diodes embedded in a cable when you test or learn a new cable.
 Simple diode connections are drawn using the standard diode symbol while complex diode networks appear listed in a floating window above the schematic.
 Miswired diodes or diodes with incorrect polarity are detected immediately.
 Note that, excluding M2-series models, all testers will measure the diode's forward voltage as shown here.

 Measure embedded resistors or resistor networks within a cable, wiring harness, or backplane.
 In this case, the 120 Ω resistor in the test data agrees with the position and value of the resistor stored in the Match Data (not shown), and a "PASS" indicator appears (yellow check in green box).
 Choose the tolerance you wish in the Resistance Preferences panel before measurement so that insignificant variations in value will be accepted.

 Highlight the resistor in the Test Data window, as shown below, and see the measured value in the Group Netlist popup window.
 Click the "Ω" button to remeasure the resistance of that line, or the "continuous" button (circulating arrows) to continually remeasure the resistance while you look for bad connections or adjust a potentiometer.

 When resistance errors are found during testing, the Wiring Differences net list shows by how much the resistance differs from your specification.
 In this case, the cable should have all conductors below the low threshold of 10 ohms (current thresholds appear in the message bar along the bottom of the screen).

 One conductor exceeds that limit at 11 Ω. Highlight the affected wire and click the "Ω" button to retest just that wire.